Travel Tech Tips

 The list includes tips on how to enjoy popuar events like the free Aloha Friday Fireworks, the new way to get free tickets to visit Pearl Harbour, and how to make a mandatory reservation to climb Diamond Head.
 It also includes some hidden gems — both sights and dining!

-You can read it and download and/or print it by clicking on the arrow-in-square icon in the upper right, below…
+You can download and/or print it by clicking on the arrow-in-square icon in the upper right, below…

 PDF file